seanox/aspect-js/manual/en/introduction.md

 the implementation of single-page applications (SPAs) was born.

-Seanox aspect-js takes the declarative approach of HTML and extends it with expression language, reactive rendering with additional attributes, object/model binding, model view controller, resource bundle (i18n/l10n), NoSQL datasource, test environment and much more.
+Seanox aspect-js takes the declarative approach of HTML and extends it with expression language, reactive rendering with additional attributes, model view controller, view model binding, resource bundle (i18n/l10n), NoSQL datasource, test environment and much more.